subashini7/prasanna_web/content/about.md

 Computing systems are evolving into a new species that can perceive, predict, reason, and decide.
 Such systems are transforming every industry built with human ingenuity.

-Prasanna is an engineer, architect, and a leader&mdash;the kind that brings out the best in people and technology to create opportunities of a lifetime.

 Prasanna is the CEO of [Dishcare](https://dish.care), where he leads an extraordinary team building an autonomous robot dishwasher for office and home.

+Prasanna aspires to become a more perfect engineer, architect, and a leader&mdash;the kind that brings out the best in people and technology to create opportunities of a lifetime.

 - [“Oh, we have a dishcare!](https://www.linkedin.com/pulse/oh-we-have-dishcare-dishcare/) (2022)
 - [Kural for everyone!](https://www.linkedin.com/posts/prasannapavani_kural-seven-words-were-all-it-took-for-a-activity-6941518762793725952-b-Y4) (2022)